apache/cordova-docs/docs/en/edge/cordova/storage/localstorage/localstorage.md

 localStorage provides an interface to a W3C Storage interface.
 It allows one to save data as key-value pairs.

+Note: window.sessionStorage provides the same interface, but is cleared between app launches.

 Supported Platforms
 -------------------

 - Android
 - BlackBerry WebWorks (OS 6.0 and higher)
 - iPhone
+- Windows Phone 7

 Key Quick Example
 -------------